Learn to Sew Your Clothes

-Price: $129, which includes the Nocturne Pants sewing pattern, pattern pieces shipped to your door (free shipping in the US), 6 hours of video instruction, and 3 months of membership in the Learn to Sew support group.
+Price: $129, which includes the Nocturne Pants sewing pattern, pattern pieces shipped to your door (free shipping in the US), 6 hours of video instruction, and lifetime membership in the Learn to Sew support group.

 Pajama pants are the BEST first project – low stakes, very useful, and a perfect form of self-care.
 The Nocturne Pajama Pants are perfect for loungewear, but depending on the fabric you choose, you can also wear them out and about.
 The pants feature a simple, comfortable paper bag waist, with the option of a lower rise, basic elastic waistband.
 The pockets, of course, are deep and luxurious.

 - How to take your measurements and choose your size

 - How to lengthen or shorten a pattern

 - How to choose between elastic types

 - How to sew straight and curved seams

 - How to finish your seams so they don’t unravel